Nursing Home Fees & Funding

 The difference in price is dependent on your choice of home, and the room type you choose.
 For example, significantly larger rooms, or rooms with access to the garden or patio, have higher rates.
 The price is never affected by the level of care, which is consistently high in all of our homes.

 What do those costs cover?
 We provide 24/7 nursing care along with the highest quality accommodation and facilities.
 Fully-furnished ensuite bedrooms, meals and essentials like electricity, a TV, phone, internet and laundry service are included in the cost of our care homes.
 We also offer a full timetable of social activities in all of our homes and access to facilities which help our residents feel their best, like hairdressing.

-Randolph Hill is a nursing home and there can be a difference in price between care homes and nursing homes.
+Randolph Hill is a group of nursing homes and there can be a difference in price between care homes and nursing homes.
 Residential care homes provide accommodation and personal care for people who need extra support in their daily lives but there may not be nursing services offered.

 The higher cost of residential nursing home care reflects the fact that more specialised care is provided by registered nurses, and it is tailored to those with specific medical requirements.
 Some specialist care for dementia patients can be even higher.

 The Difference Between Council Funded and Private Funded (Sometimes Called Self- Funded)

 Our care homes fees are payable by the individual, but you may be eligible for help depending on your circumstances.
 If you are privately funded, you have control to secure your first choice of care depending on your preferences.
 Not all available rooms in care homes are available to social work funded residents, so you may have less choice and availability.